 GENERIC NAME: ACETIC ACID/ALUMINUM ACETATE - OTIC (a-SEE-tik AS-id/a-LOO-mi-num AS-e-tate)

 BRAND NAME(S): Domeboro

-USES: This medication is used to treat infections of the tube (canal) of the outer ear (external otitis).
-This product contains acetic acid/aluminum acetate, a combination that kills bacteria and fungus that cause infection.
+USES: This medication is used to treat an outer ear infection (external otitis).
+This product contains acetic acid/aluminum acetate, a combination that stops the growth of bacteria and fungus.
+Treating the infection reduces pain and swelling in the ear.
 Wetness in the ear canal can help bacteria and fungus to grow.
 This medication also causes drying of the ear canal, helping to cure the infection.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Back to Medications Index